dpmango/facebid/README.md

 ## Back-end
 Backed is under development.
 Fake API responces located at `/src/db.json` and server through [json-server](https://github.com/typicode/json-server).
 For the surge "production-like" it's located on `http://facebid-api.herokuapp.com` with uptime robot for 100% uptime and should be deployed with `yarn deploy-backend` command (subtree push)

+### Test Authentication
+For the development purposes, please use the login `test@mail.com` and `123456` as a password to process for login form

 ## Folder structure
 ```